-Find out why the mineral can be crucial for your health and which are the best foods high in sulfur to eat.
+Learn why the mineral is crucial for your health and which foods are high in sulfur.

 Since our body cannot produce sulfur, it is an essential mineral.
 For this reason, you have to provide it through dietary sources.

-Thus, you can consume it through inorganic sulfates in drinking water and sulfur-containing compounds in foods called organosulfur compounds (Doleman et al. 20171).
+Thus, you can consume it through inorganic sulfates in drinking water and sulfur-containing compounds in organosulfur foods (Doleman et al. 20171).

 Sulfur helps with numerous bodily functions, including building and repairing DNA and protecting against cellular damage.